0BananaBig0/from_gcc_to_cpp/StacksAndQueues.md

    - `pop_back()`, e.g., `std::vector::pop_back()`.
 3. The standard containers `std::vector` (including `std::vector< bool >`) and `std::deque` satisfy
    these requirements.
 4. `Compare`: A `Compare` type providing a strict weak ordering.
-5. Note that the `Compare` parameter is defined such that it returns true if its first argument comes before its second argument in a weak ordering.
-But because the priority queue outputs largest elements first, the elements that "come before" are actually output last.
-That is, the front of the queue contains the "last" element according to the weak ordering imposed by Compare.
+By default, the first key (largest key) is at the top of the queue because its underlying structure is a max-heap, which uses `std::less< T >` to maintain that structure, ensuring the largest element is accessible first.

 #### Member Types